RedlakeM/rsschool-cv/cv.md

 ## *About Myself*

 I want to become a front-end developer, but I'm just starting my journey in this direction.
 By education, I am very far from Frontend, as I completed my studies in the specialty "Automobile Electronics".
 I am a very energetic and kind person, if I can help in something, I will definitely help.
-At the moment I have no IT experience, but as soon as there is such an opportunity to try out my new skills, I will definitely do it. :grin:
+At the moment I have no IT experience, but as soon as there is such an opportunity to try out my new skills, I will definitely do it.

 ********